Do you accept commissions?

 Do you use affiliate links?

 Yes, sparingly.
 I ask myself three questions when considering whether to enter into an affiliate relationship — do I have personal experience with the product or service, do I like it, and should it be purchased online.
 If the answer is yes to all three, then I don’t see the harm in getting a few bucks to help fund my hot tea habit.
 But I don’t use affiliate links for everything I like.
-As an example, I could use affiliate links from any number of sources that sell my camera, but I would never do that because I believe folks should go to a reputable camera store, try out a camera and chat with the knowledgable folks there.
+As an example, I could use affiliate links from any number of sources that sell my camera, but I would never do that because I believe folks should go to a reputable camera store, try out a camera and chat with the knowledgable salespeople there.
 And then buy the camera from that store.
 I strongly object to showrooming (looking at a brick and mortar store, and then buying online to save money).
 I want my local camera store to stay in business.

 How do you pronounce your last name?